 Description of the Study Area

 The Bakossi National Park is located in the Southwest Region of Cameroon, situated between the geographical coordinates of 4°52'N to 5°10'N and 9°25'E to 9°45'E (Tchouto et al., 2006).
 The park covers an area of approximately 29,320 hectares and is bordered by the Moungo and Kupe-Muanenguba divisions (Asanga, 2002).
 The climate of Bakossi national park is characterized as a tropical humid climate, with a mean annual temperature ranging from 20°C to 25°C (Tchouto et al., 2009).
 The area experiences a bimodal rainfall pattern, with the main rainy season occurring from March to October and a shorter rainy season from November to February (Asanga, 2002).
 The average annual rainfall in the park is around 2,500 mm to 3,000 mm (Tchouto et al., 2006).
 This national park is home to a diverse and rich ecosystem, with a variety of vegetation types, including, lowland evergreen rainforest which is characterized by tall, dense trees and a high diversity of plant species (Tchouto et al., 2009).
 Additionally, the higher elevations of the park support montane forest ecosystems, with a distinct assemblage of tree species adapted to the cooler and wetter conditions (Tchouto et al., 2006).
 Furthermore, this national park is known for its exceptional biodiversity, with a high number of endemic and threatened plant and animal species.
-Also, the region is well-drained by a network of rivers and streams that flow into the moungo and kupe-muanenguba rivers, which ultimately drain into the Atlantic Ocean (Asanga, 2002).
+Also, the region is well-drained by a network of rivers and streams that flow into the Moungo and Kupe-muanenguba rivers, which ultimately drain into the Atlantic Ocean (Asanga, 2002).
 The park's hydrology is an important factor in supporting the diverse ecosystem and providing essential resources for the local communities.
-The park consist of 36 villages that share a direct boundary with it (Fig. 1).
+The park consists of 36 villages that share a direct boundary with it (Fig. 1).

 Figure 1: Map of the Bakossi National Park showing target communities